trigger-corp/Forge-Documentation/source/modules/native/events.rst

 Native events
 ~~~~~~~~~~~~~

-To listen for native events in Android an ``EventListener`` class must be added to your plugins package.
-For example, ``io.trigger.forge.android.modules.
+To listen for native events in Android an ``EventListener`` class must be added to your plugin's package.
+For example, ``io.trigger.forge.android.modules.alert.EventListener``.
 This class should extend the ``ForgeEventListener`` class and implement any of the methods it wants to listen for.

 The example EventListener from the inspector project looks like::